willclarkson/lsstScratchWIC/README.md

 If your PATH includes your anaconda installation, then that should be all you need to run jupyter from the command line.

+### HOWTO get the github version of sims_maf working on your system ###

+WIC 2016-04-24: For some reason conda is not upating sims_maf past version 2.0.1.5 on my system, and version sims_2.2.4 is needed to apply certain Parallax metrics on the 2016 runs.
+I therefore needed to use the github version of sims_maf.

+Since that failed to work out of the box on my system - but there is a workaround - I provide the steps here in case they are useful to you.
+In order:

+* Navigate your browser to https://github.com/LSST-nonproject/sims_maf_contrib
+  * (Probably a good idea to fork if you think you will be contributing pull requests)

+* cd /path/to/my/github/clones

+* git clone the repository

+* cd ./sims_maf

+* eups declare sims_maf git -r .

+* eups declare sims_maf git -t $USER

+To test, in a new shell try:

+* source ~/anaconda/bin/eups-setups.csh (or your equivalent)

+* setup sims_maf -t $USER

+* In your ipython shell or notebook: from lsst.sims.maf.metrics import calibrationMetrics

+On my system this initially failed, because *version.py* was missing from the github version. ("No module named version" in the error message.)
+The canonical way to fix this:

+* cd /path/to/my/github/clones/sims_maf/

+* scons
+  * or ~/anaconda/bin/scons if you don't have scons in your path

+* ls /path/to/my/github/clones/sims_maf/sst/sims/maf/version.py

+If there is no version.py in that location, the import will probably fail again.
+On my system, *scons* failed outright.

+There is a workaround, which was suggested to me by Keaton Bell: copy a pre-built version.py into the required location.
+While the version information will be incorrect, at least the github version of sims_maf will run on your system!
+A canned *version.py* file is included in this repository, in the subdirectory miscRequiredFiles/   .
+So:

+* cd /path/to/my/github/clones/sims_maf/sst/sims/maf

+* cp -p /path/to/my/github/clones/lsstScratchWIC/miscRequiredFiles/version.py .

+At this point, the import should work fine.
+Try testing again in a new shell:

+* source ~/anaconda/bin/eups-setups.csh (or your equivalent)

+* setup sims_maf -t $USER

+* In your ipython shell or notebook: from lsst.sims.maf.metrics import calibrationMetrics

+... and all should be well.

 ### History ###

+(Only changes major enough for a comment are included!)

+**2016-04-24:** Added runAstrom.py for the astrometry metrics in WP chapter 4 for 2016, and a dummy version.py that I needed to get the github version of sims_maf working on my system.
+README updated.

 **2016-04-10:** Updated with consistent paths, and the precomputed metrics for the "Galactic Supernova" case have been added to the data/metricOutputs